 \section{Abstract}

-Flow Matching (FM) is a simulation-free method for learning a continuous and invertible flow to interpolate between two distributions, and in particular to generate data from noise in generative modeling.
-In this paper, we introduce Local Flow Matching (\lfm{}), which learns a sequence of FM sub-models and each matches a diffusion process up to the time of the step size in the data-to-noise direction.
-In each step, the two distributions to be interpolated by the sub-model are closer to each other than data vs. noise, and this enables the use of smaller models with faster training.
-The stepwise structure of \lfm{} is natural to be distilled and different distillation techniques can be adopted to speed up generation.
-Theoretically, we prove a generation guarantee of the proposed flow model in terms of the $\chi^2$-divergence between the generated and true data distributions.
-In experiments, we demonstrate the improved training efficiency and competitive generative performance of \lfm{} compared to FM on the unconditional generation of tabular data and image datasets, and also on the conditional generation of robotic manipulation policies.
+Flow Matching (FM) is a simulation-free method for learning a continuous, invertible flow that interpolates between two distributions, and in particular generates data from noise.
+Inspired by the variational nature of the diffusion process as a gradient flow, we introduce a stepwise FM model, Local Flow Matching (LFM), which sequentially learns a sequence of FM submodels, each matching a diffusion process up to the time-step size in the data-to-noise direction.
+In each step, the two distributions to be interpolated by the sub-flow model are closer than those in the full-flow matching model, which interpolates data to noise distributions, enabling smaller models with more efficient training.
+This variational perspective also allows us to prove a theoretical generation guarantee for the proposed flow model in terms of the $\chi^2$-divergence between the generated and true data distributions, leveraging the contraction property of the diffusion process.
+In practice, the stepwise structure of LFM is naturally amenable to model distillation, and various distillation techniques can be applied to accelerate generation.
+We empirically demonstrate that LFM achieves competitive generative performance compared to FM on unconditional generation of tabular and image datasets, and on conditional generation of robotic manipulation policies.